 At last, there’s somewhere to find local and organic tofu in Iowa.
 Old Capitol Food Company was started by Ethan Brown, Jake Gratzon, and Matthew Mesaros.
 Their tofu is sold at New Pioneer Co-op, Bread Garden Market, and some Iowa City Hy-Vee locations.

 Visiting Wilson’s Orchard is a fall tradition.
 They are open to the public from August through October.
 In addition to apples aplenty, Wilson’s also sells apple cider, apple slushies, and apple turnovers that just happen to be vegan.
 The turnovers can be purchased hot and fresh or frozen to eat later.
 The frozen apple pies for sale are also accidentally vegan.

 For more pictures from Wilson’s Orchard, read about last year’s visit.

 While “vegan-friendly” wouldn’t necessarily be the first words that come to mind with a wine and cheese shop, at Brix they have several options for plant-based folks.
-There’s a vegan PBLT on the menu with peanut butter, vegan bacon bits, tomato confit, and greens (below).
+There’s a Thai curry PB & J on the menu.
 The roasted red pepper and tomato soup is vegan and comes topped with a drizzling of balsamic reduction.
 Occasionally, they offer vegan appetizers as well.